IziDevSpot/blog/_posts/2017-02-23-how-to-use-purchased-theme-with-jekyll.markdown

   - layout
 ---

-in this Tutorial you are going to learn how to  use a purchased theme for your website or blog powered by jekyll.
+In this Tutorial you are going to learn how to  use a purchased theme for your website or blog powered by jekyll.

 A theme for Jekyll cost more or less $ 24 dollar on [ThemeForest](https://themeforest.net/?ref=izidevspot/category/static-site-generators/jekyll).
 All you have to do is download the zip package of your purchased theme in the folder directory where your project will live.